I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/nc-dispmprt-dxgkcb-miracast-send-message-callback.md

 <p>This callback function does not return a value.</p>

 ## -remarks
 <p>This function can be called simultaneously from multiple execution threads.</p>

 <p>The operating system guarantees that this function follows the zero level synchronization mode as defined in <a href="https://msdn.microsoft.com/2baf91e8-fafb-40e2-a24c-cbf04fe45274">Threading and Synchronization Zero Level</a>.</p>

-<p>This function can be called simultaneously from multiple execution threads.</p>

-<p>The operating system guarantees that this function follows the zero level synchronization mode as defined in <a href="https://msdn.microsoft.com/2baf91e8-fafb-40e2-a24c-cbf04fe45274">Threading and Synchronization Zero Level</a>.</p>